NOS Journaal: Evening

 The 8 pm broadcast is the oldest and considered to be the most important edition of NOS Journaal, typically lasting for 25 minutes; there is more in-depth coverage of the news compared to the 6 pm edition, and there is a comprehensive weather report at the end, presented by a meteorologist.

 Daytime

 As of 2018, there are NOS Journaal bulletins every half hour on weekdays between 6:30 am and 9 am on NPO 1, which are simulcast with a sign language interpreter on NPO 2, and hourly bulletins broadcast on NPO 1 or NPO 2 between 9 am and 5 pm.
-There are fewer bulletins at weekends: on Saturdays, the first bulletin is broadcast at 1 pm, and on Sundays at 12pm; there is also a short bulletin at 5 pm.
+There are fewer bulletins at weekends: on Saturdays, the first bulletin is broadcast at 1 pm, and on Sundays at noon; there is also a short bulletin at 5 pm.

 Studios

 NOS Journaal is broadcast from studios 8 and 10 at the Media Park, Hilversum.
 The 6 pm and 8 pm bulletins, along with Nieuwsuur and NOS Jeugdjournaal, are produced in Studio 8, while daytime bulletins come from Studio 10.